martin-olivier/ZiAPI/docs/examples/PHP_CGI.md

 ## Purpose

 This module will handle incoming http requests and serve the file contained in the request's target field and will then execute any PHP code contained in it.
-Headers modification are taken into account aswell.
+Headers modifications are taken into account aswell.
 For example purposes, the handler will be called on every HTTP request made to the server.

 For example, for the following request: